Is there anything more annoying than beard dandruff?

 That’s not all though, as more importantly the brush will exfoliate the skin underneath your beard.

-Since tackling beard dandruff is really about making your skin feel happy and special, this exfoliating will really help to tackle dandruff.
+Since knowing how to deal with beard dandruff is really about making your skin feel happy and special, this exfoliating will really help to tackle dandruff.

 Step 2 – Wash Your Beard